benbalter/benbalter.github.com/_posts/2023-03-02-github-for-non-technical-roles.md

 ## Markdown files

 Repositories contain files.
 These files can be anything, but are often text files in the form of Markdown.
 You can edit these files directly on GitHub, or you can clone the repository to your computer and edit them there (more on that below).
 You can also upload files directly to GitHub by dragging-and-dropping them.
-Generally file names are lower case and use hyphens instead of spaces.
+Generally filenames are lower case and use hyphens instead of spaces.
 Files, as Markdown is generally how long-lived information is shared and stored (documentation, policy, procedures, etc.).

 ## Tracking changes